 When Brazil dazzled the watching world in their iconic 4-1 win over the stylish Italians, we were treated to a match that defined why we call football the beautiful game.
 When Brazil’s skipper Carlos Alberto roared down the right flank on the overlap to drill home an exquisite layoff by the great Pelé it rounded off a team goal of perpetual beauty.

 This gladiatorial showdown between two proud nations who had already won the Jules Rimet Trophy twice each was a feast of footballing brilliance the likes of which I very much doubt we will ever see again.

-Then came the crowning glory of that wonder goal when seven outfield players passed the ball between them before their skipper timed his run to perfection to unleash an unstoppable finish.
+Then came the crowning glory of that wonder goal, when seven outfield players passed the ball between them and the skipper timed his run to perfection to unleash an unstoppable finish.